There’s a lot of confusing information about Australia’s energy crisis on the web. Get the simple facts you need to know here.

 If you haven’t already, implementing green energy in your home such as solar power is a great way to reduce your power bill as well as your carbon footprint.
 Switching to an energy retailer who is investing in a renewable market is a step towards a stable energy system in Australia.

-At amaysim we offer competitive energy rates, discounts and solar plans for your household and if you're looking to make the switch, remember to check out our great-value home energy plans.
+So, if you're looking to make the switch, remember to check out our great-value home energy plans.